aditsuru-git/aethel/docs/frontend/arc-draft.md

 }

 ```

 - currently supported files are various image formats eg jpg , png etc
-- all files will be converted to a specifi resolution range.
+- all files will be converted to a specific resolution range.
 - all files will be converted to jpg with 80% quality (best file size to quality ratio)
 - file uplaod will happen directly through editor and files will be stored in same folder as the md file.
-- user will only see the file in folderr structur and will not see other files (makes ui clean and user doesnot need to see them any way)
+- user will only see the file in folderr structure and will not see other files (makes ui clean and user does not need to see them any way)

 ## Editor

 - the editor uses blocknote to setup a markdown editor
-- pages will be loaded in the editor using react router and will be auto saved every 10 seconds.
+- pages will be loaded in the editor using react router and will be auto saved every 4 seconds.

-- every 10s all the markdown with newly added files etc will be sent to the backend
+- every 4 second all the markdown with newly added files etc will be sent to the backend

-- from the data sent to backend there will be a copy stored locally for undo functionality
+- from the data sent to backend there will be a copy stored locally for undo functionality [This can introduce more complexity like versioning, better remove it]

 ---

 ## AI chat

 - chat data will be recieved using json and will be in markdown form.

 - llm will be pre prompted to give results in markdown

 - There should be an option to perform "create" new chat, older chats will be stored in chat history dropdown like we have in ChatGPT interface

 - ai jason will have elements

-**recieved*
+\*_recieved_

 ```
 [
     {